kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

   - Jacopo: Fine, what i am doing now, by just letting them try again immediately
 - What to do with node-selectors, PDBs, and other rules.
   - Jacopo: Fine, to ignore these just write about it.
 May, the extra constaints actually will make the solver faster (smaller search space).

+## PhD

+- PhD is possibly first in the end of 2026, however another PhD is at June it sounds.